rigogomes123/UNIT_17_MOBILE_APP/README.md

 ###### Changed made:

-I will now show the chaces made in my wireframe from the feeback which I recived.
+I will now show the new wireframe that I created to meet the reponses from the feedback that I recived from my classmates: